wombatonfire/veeam-powershell/README.md

 # veeam-powershell
+PowerShell scripts for Veeam Backup &amp; Replication and Veeam Backup for Microsoft Office 365

+## Scripts for Veeam Backup &amp; Replication

 ### New-CloudBinReport.ps1
 The script generates a report for Cloud Connect Backup tenants, showing the size of the deleted backups in a recycle bin.